DO040 – Red Hat Agile Integration Technical Overview

 Audience for this course

-• If you do not have experience with fundamental Linux computer concepts, we advise you to start with the Red Hat System Administration I (RH124) course instead.
+• If you do not have experience with fundamental Linux computer concepts, Red Hat recommends that you start by taking the Red Hat System Administration I (RH124) course instead.

 RH134 – Red Hat System Administration II